 Stamps.com – stamps.com – this is simply a service that lets you print pre-paid labels from within your shopping cart.
 It won’t sync anything or provide the robust services that ShippingEasy and Shipstation do.

 This is probably the most misunderstood piece of e-commerce, as it can get really complex.
 In a nutshell, you are responsible for collecting sales tax in any state where your business has a physical presence.
 This means offices and warehouses, or anywhere that you regularly conduct business.
 You only need to collect tax for orders SHIPPED to those states.
 So if you are in New York and your customer gets their packages in California you don’t need to charge sales tax.
-Tax rates and laws vary greatly by state, so you will want to talk to an accountant about your specific obligations.
-Some states like Connecticut are simple, they just charge a flat rate tax no matter where in the state the package is shipped.
+Tax rates and laws vary greatly by state, and many states are passing laws requiring out-of-state vendors to collect sales tax as well, so you will want to talk to an accountant about your specific obligations.
+Some states like Vermont are simple, they just charge a flat rate tax no matter where in the state the package is shipped.
 But states like Florida, California, Washington and New York all have state AND local taxes.
-So the rate you charge will depend on the recipients zip code.
+So the rate you charge will depend on the destination zip code.
 As you can imagine, this can be a logistical nightmare for a small business.
 Luckily, there are some third party services that can help you out with not only the calculation, but the filing as well.
 Here are a few of the big ones that can be integrated into your shopping cart:

 Avalara – www.avalara.com